Alexander Burton: First World War

 Burton has no known grave and is commemorated on the Lone Pine Memorial.
-He was subsequently mentioned in despatches by General Sir Ian Hamilton on 28 January 1916.
+He was subsequently mentioned in dispatches by General Sir Ian Hamilton on 28 January 1916.

 The medal

 In early 1916, the VC, along with a cover letter from King George V, was presented to Burton's father who later wore it for the homecoming of Frederick Tubb, who was a friend of Burton's, and had returned to Australia to convalesce from the wounds received at Lone Pine.
 Burton's VC remained in his family for many years but in 1967, it was donated to the Australian War Memorial in Canberra, where it is on display.